Neural machine Translation

-Inference is the main subject of 28 publications.
+Inference is the main subject of 50 publications.
+22 are discussed here.

 Limiting Search Space:Compared to statistical machine translation, neural machine translation may be less adequate, even if more fluent.
 In other words, the translation may diverge from the input in various ways, such as not translating part of the sentence or generating un-related output words.
 Zhang et al. (2017) propose to limit the search space of the neural decoder to n-best lists generated by a phrase-based system.
 Khayrallah et al. (2017) extend this to the search lattice.

 Reranking:Niehues et al. (2017) explore the search space considered during decoding.
 While they find that decoding makes very few search errors, better translation results could be obtained by picking other translations considered during beam search.
-Liu et al. (2016) rerank the n-best list by training a model that generates the output starting with the last word of the sentence, called left-to-right decoding, was proposed by Liu et al. (2016) and successfully used by Sennrich et al. (2016) in their winning system in the WMT 2016 shared task.
+Liu et al. (2016) rerank the n-best list by training a model that generates the output starting with the last word of the sentence, called left-to-right decoding.
+Their approach was successfully used by Sennrich et al. (2016) in their winning system in the WMT 2016 shared task.
 Hoang et al. (2017) propose using a model trained in the inverse translation direction and a language model.
 Li and Jurafsky (2016) generate more diverse n-best lists by adding a bias term to penalize too many expansions of a single hypothesis.
 Stahlberg et al. (2017) use minimum Bayes risk to rerank decoding lattices.
 This method also allows the combination of SMT and NMT search graphs.